 Node: A computer or other machine used by a miner to verify transactions.

 Satoshi: The smallest unit of Bitcoin.
 One hundred millionth of a Bitcoin (0.00000001 BTC).

-You know what cryptocurrencies are, but it’s also important to know that cryptocurrency is not the same thing as blockchain.
+Cryptocurrency is not the same thing as a blockchain.
 The terms are sometimes used interchangeably, and wrongly so.
-They are two separate things.

-Blockchain refers to the underlying technology of cryptocurrency.
+Blockchain refers to the underlying technology that powers cryptocurrency.
 When Bitcoin first arrived, the two concepts were so deeply intertwined that many just referred to them as the same thing, but once other projects, currencies, and blockchains arrived, the distinction grew clearer.

-Blockchain technology simply stores data on a distributed ledger.
-Different blockchain projects aim to store different types of data on their blockchains, from real estate details, to contracts, and, of course, virtual currency values.
-Cryptocurrency is just one type of data that can be stored on a blockchain.
+Blockchain technology stores data on a distributed ledger; different blockchain projects aim to store different types of data on their blockchains.
+There many use cases for blockchains, from real estate details, to contracts, and, of course, virtual currency values; cryptocurrency is just one type of data that can be stored on a blockchain.

 We earn commission if you purchase items using an affiliate link.
 We only recommend products we trust.
 See our affiliate disclosure.